soyastudio/SoyaCoder/GCP/Certificates/Questions/CloudEngineer.md

 3. Dynamic load routing ID
 4. None of the above

 # Chapter 15.
+Networking in the Cloud: DNS, Load Balancing, and IP Addressing

 ## Exam Essentials

 - Cloud DNS is used to map domain names to IP addresses.
   - DNS Zone: public and private
 - Know that DNS entries, like example.com, can have multiple records associated with them.
   - CNAME
 - Know how load balancers are distinguished
 - Know the five types of load balancers and when they should be used.
 - Understand that configuring a load balancer can require configuring both the frontend and backend.